snonux/foo.zone/gemfeed/2023-06-01-kiss-server-monitoring-with-gogios.md

 Adjust the configuration file according to your needs, specifying the checks you want Gogios to perform.

 If you want to execute checks only when another check succeeded (status OK), use `DependsOn`.
 In the example above, the HTTP checks won't run when the hosts aren't pingable.
 They will show up as `UNKNOWN` in the report.

+`Retries` and `RetryInterval` are optional check configuration parameters.
+In case of failure, Gogios will retry `Retries` times each `RetryInterval` seconds.

 For remote checks, use the `check_nrpe` plugin.
 You also need to have the NRPE server set up correctly on the target host (out of scope for this document).